In this Paper mache how to, I will give instructions with pictures to make a creepy crawly scorpion.

 Mix up flour, water, salt and white glue to make a paste.
 Actually, paste isn't a very good word to describe it.
 When I think of paste, I think of something thick, but this is not.
 It should be more like pancake batter.

-Here is the recipe, but cut it in half.
+Here is the recipe, I used for this paper mache how to.
+(Cut it in half.)
 Add ingredients in this order: First the flour, salt, then glue and the water last.
 You will get less lumps this way.
-Add a bit of water at a time until you have the right consistency.
+Add a bit of water at a time, until you have the right consistency.

 The white glue helps add some extra strength to the project.
 Leave the glue out, if kids or good clothes are involved!

 Stir the paste well to get out all the lumps.
 You can use an electric mixer, if you want.